FDeRubeis/MapReduce/README.md

 This implementation is a simplified version of the MapReduce model loosely inspired by [3].
 The presence of a coordinator makes the design easier, but it also reduces the parallelism of the operation.
 For this reason, this project is probably not suitable for production environments: its purpose is mainly to learn and demonstrate the use of Kubernetes tools in a "real-life" problem.

-It is still interesting to notice that the system can process multiple documents simultaneously.
-The coordinator, in fact, will create a separate thread for each document it receives.
-It is also possible to employ multiple coordinators, each of them processing one or more documents.
-For this reson, I implemented the coordinator as a worker of a horizontally scalable ["coord"](./deployments/coord.yaml) service.

 ## Usage

 In order to use the service, apply the manifests from the repository: